 My name is Marina Aleksandrovna Smirnova.
 I was born on Sakhalin island--the Far East of Russia--and made Michigan my home.
 My personal and professional journey has been enriched by earning a Bachelor degree in Music Education (Minsk State Pedagogical University, 1996), a Master of Arts degree in Counseling (Central Michigan University, 2003), and a PhD degree in Psychology, with Transpersonal Psychology Concentration (Sofia University, formerly Institute of Transpersonal Psychology, 2013).
-As an experienced, generational educator and an American Society of Clinical Hypnosis Approved Consultant in Clinical Hypnosis, as well as a Grof Transpersonal Training Certified Holotropic Breathwork facilitator, I am honored to serve as a transpersonal guide in the creative processes of transformative exploration of consciousness.
+I am honored to serve as a teacher and as a transpersonal collaborator, facilitator, and guide.

 In January of 2014, I began my contribution as Saybrook adjunct faculty.
 In August of 2016, I became Assistant Program Director for the Department of Humanistic and Clinical Psychology (HCP); in June of 2017--an Interim Psychology Chair (HCP).
 Presently, I serve as Psychology Faculty (HCP).

-I am an ardent and, at times, formidable learner, teacher, explorer, believer, and seeker.
-While cherishing creative pathways to knowledge and to wholeness, I cultivate and encourage in-spirit-ed ways of being in and giving to the world and to our Saybrook family.
-As a profoundly-introverted human, I experience, perceive, and intuit Creativity as living streams that imbue all arts and sciences with their ever-present brilliance, audaciousness, unfathomable depths, and abundance.
+I am an ardent and, at times, formidable learner, teacher, facilitator, explorer, believer, and seeker.
+While cherishing creative pathways to knowledge, to wholeness, and to a holy life, I cultivate and encourage in-spirit-ed ways of becoming and of being in and giving to the world and to Saybrook.
+I experience, perceive, and intuit Creativity as living streams that imbue all arts and sciences with their ever-present brilliance, audaciousness, unfathomable depths, and abundance.

-I deeply value and honor Christian traditions.
-Additionally, I am interested in Spiritual Warfare and Deliverance ministry and service; the Work of the Holy Spirit, the Gift of the Spirit, and the Fruit of the Spirit; Prayer; transpersonal and Jungian psychologies; in transpersonal approaches to inquiry; in epigenetics; in mythopoetics and archetypal work; guided imagery; dreamwork; embodied spirituality; and in other modalities that creatively engage individual and collective healing potentials-resources and galvanize pathways to individuation and wholeness.
+I deeply value and honor Charismatic Christianity (Spirit-filled Christianity).
+I am interested in Spiritual Warfare and Deliverance ministry and service; the Work of the Holy Spirit, the Gift of the Spirit, and the Fruit of the Spirit; Prayer; transpersonal and Jungian psychologies; transpersonal approaches to inquiry; epigenetics; mythopoetics and archetypal work; guided imagery; dreamwork; embodied spirituality; and other modalities that creatively engage individual and collective healing potentials-resources and galvanize pathways to individuation, wholeness, and holy living.